alem-01/alem_public/subjects/flutter_piscine/dataStructures/README.md

 ## dataStructures

-In this exercise you will work with data structures: List, Set and Map.
+In this exercise you will work with the following data structures: List, Set, and Map.

 ### List